thephpleague/flysystem-aws-s3-v3/readme.md

 This adapter is a WIP.
 The current stable version of the AWS S3 SDK is V2.
 This adapter will be updated with the latest changes when a stable version of the new (v3) SDK is released.

+You're adviced to use v2 until this release: http://github.com/thephpleague/flysystem-aws-s3-v2

 This is a Flysystem adapter for the aws-sdk-php v3.

 # Installation